 To utilize Google Alerts, go to google.com/alerts and enter one of your website’s primary short-tail keywords.
 Clicking the “Show options” link below the keyword box will reveal additional options.
 In this area, you can specify how often you’d like to receive notifications, the sources used for notifications, your preferred email address for delivery and more.
 To complete the notification setup, click “Create Alert.”

 With Google Alerts, you’ll learn about new articles related to your website’s content.
 Some of these articles may cover new topics.
 If they are trending, you can pursue them on your own website.

-To future-proof your website’s search performance, look no further than no predictive SEO.
+To future-proof your website’s search performance, look no further than predictive SEO.

-Your website is bound to move up and down the search results.
+Your website will move up and down in the search results.
 Search rankings are fluid and regularly change based on hundreds of factors.
-Nonetheless, predictive SEO ensures your website has high-quality content for consistently high rankings and search traffic.
+However, predictive SEO ensures your website has high-quality content for consistently high rankings and search traffic.